 If you plan to stay in your home and improve its value, Steves recommends focusing on the curb appeal of the home, making it as attractive as possible from the street.
 For front-facing garages, she recommends upgrading an old garage door to a new carriage style door that offers attractive styling that complements the home’s unique character.

 In the 2014 Cost vs. Value Report, the typical cost for an upscale garage door ($2,791) delivered an estimated value at sale of $2,315, equating to an 83 percent return on investment.
 The $1,534 cost for a mid-range garage door replacement had an estimated value at sale of $1,283, or 84 percent of the original cost.

 In several cities, an upscale garage door actually returned more than 100 percent of its cost.

 In a separate study, more than 71 percent of Realtors nationwide felt that an attractive new garage door added as much as 4 percent of the selling price.
 That’s a bump of $10,000 on a $250,000 home, which means that a new garage door can pay for itself.

 Choosing the right design

-Before you begin your garage door project, make sure you see the wide range of new styles available.
+Before you begin your garage door project, make sure you see the wide range of new styles available such as RAM Windows steel doors.
 The right one will complement and enhance your home’s personality.